jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

   Configure HAProxy using Gateway API resources.
 ---

 [Gateway API](https://gateway-api.sigs.k8s.io/) is a collection of Kubernetes resources that can be installed as [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
-Just like Ingress resources, Gateway API resources are used to configure incoming HTTP/s and TCP requests to the in cluster applications.
-HAProxy Ingress v0.15 partially supports the Gateway API spec, `v1alpha2`, `v1beta1` and `v1` versions.
+Just like Ingress resources, Gateway API resources are used to configure incoming HTTP/s, TLS and TCP requests to the in cluster applications.
+HAProxy Ingress v0.17 partially supports the Gateway API spec, `v1alpha2`, `v1beta1` and `v1` versions.

 ## Installation